The Midnight Run Action Pack

-The Midnight Run Action Pack was a made-for-TV movie series for Universal Television's Action Pack in 1994.
-All four movies are available as a DVD set in Canada.
+The Midnight Run Action Pack was a television film series for Universal Television's Action Pack TV programming block in 1994.
+All three movies are available as a DVD set in Canada.
+The three films are sequels to the 1988 action comedy film Midnight Run starring Robert De Niro and Charles Grodin.

 Another Midnight Run

 Jack Walsh (Christopher McDonald) is still trying to make a living by tracking down skips.
 It turns out his bail bondsman friend Eddie Moscone (Dan Hedaya) has two jumpers, Bernie Abbot and Helen Bishop, a husband-and-wife con team who have been scamming people wherever they go.
 Eddie offers Jack $25,000 to go after the husband.
 He already offered rival bounty hunter Marvin (Ed O'Ross) $20,000 to go after the wife.
 Jack heads for San Francisco to bring back to husband, but by a chance he tries to bring both in for $45,000.
 It becomes a tough ride for Jack when he deals with their secret codes and tricks along the way.

 The film was released on February 6, 1994.